-A safety rule of line clearance is, "UNDER NO CIRCUMSTANCES SHALL THE TREE WORKER TOUCH, STAND ON, WORK FROM, LEAN AGAINST OR OTHERWISE CONTACT A CONDUCTOR, OR NEVER USE YOUR HAND OR OTHER CONDUCTIVE MATERIAL TO TOUCH OR REMOVE A BRANCH THAT IS ON THE CONDUCTORS.
+A safety rule of line clearance is, "UNDER NO CIRCUMSTANCES SHALL THE TREE WORKER TOUCH, STAND ON, WORK FROM, LEAN AGAINST OR OTHERWISE CONTACT A CONDUCTOR, OR ANY CONDUCTIVE THING THAT IS IN CONTACT WITH THESE Climber working in a tree, or from a non-conductive Aerial device.

+NEVER USE YOUR HAND OR OTHER CONDUCTIVE MATERIAL TO TOUCH

+OR REMOVE A

+BRANCH THAT IS

+ON THE

+CONDUCTORS.
 IF

+YOU DO - AND

+COMPLETE THE

-YOU DO - AND COMPLETE THE CIRCUIT - YOU MAY BE ELECTROCUTED!
+CIRCUIT - YOU MAY

+BE

+ELECTROCUTED!